ShovanSaha2020/Tic-Tac-Toe-1/README.md

 ___

 ### Learning outcome
-After finishing this project, I get to know a lot about planning and developing a complex program from scratch, using functions, handling errors, and processing user input
+After finishing this project, I got to know a lot about planning and developing a complex program from scratch, using functions, handling errors, and processing user input

 **PLEASE IGNORE THE 'OTHER FILES' FOLDER**